Maker-Kit-Laboratories/retro-arm/README.md

-# Retro_OPi_Zero3
+# Retro OPi
-Retro Pie configured and running on the Orange Pi Zero 3
+Retro Pie pre-built into armbian for the orange pi series SBC